April Fool – with the Mimic Octopus

 Mimic Octopus in the Lembeh Strait

 Are you hoping to see the magnificent mimic octopus in action here in Lembeh?
 This month we have been having great sightings at both Air Bajo and Rojos.
-As with many of the critters in the Lembeh Strait, mimic octopus like to move around but our team of incredible Dive Guides are always one step ahead of the game and will know where is hot for sightings at the time you visit.
+As with many of the critters in the Lembeh Strait, mimic octopus are not seasonal but they do like to move around from dive site to dive site throughout the year.
+Our incredible team of Dive Guides are trained in Marine Biology which helps them immensely when spotting critters.
+They are always one step ahead of the game and will know where is hot for sightings at the time you visit.
+Let them know what you’d like to see!

 Are you already planning a trip to the Lembeh Strait?
 Lembeh Resort offers unparalleled luxury accommodation in North Sulawesi and is the only dive resort in the Strait which offers a full time, on-site Photo Pro, two Marine Biologists, dedicated Photo Center and Camera Room AND photography and marine biology trained Dive Guides.